 Out of her passion for communication, conflict management and working with various groups in artistic and educational contexts, she began an in-service mediation training at Mediationsbüro Mitte.
 The short film INTERVIEW was created in cooperation with the NGO SWISS4SYRIA in South Lebanon.
 Anastasija worked for the NGO in 2018 and 2019 when she initiated a Film and Theatre Summer Camp for the students of the community centre.
 Parallel to that she staged different works eg. Landschaft im Sturz which connected different media such as installation, film and theater.

 In 2020 she won the Regie Nachwuchswettbewerb in Erlangen (Vol. IV), a young directors award for her concept PROTEST4.
-She will stage the documentary devised theatre piece in summer/autumn 2020.
-This project is supported by Goethe Institute Chile and by Goethe Institute Hong Kong .
+She staged the documentary devised theatre piece ist Theater Erlangen.
+This project was supported by Goethe Institute Chile and by Goethe Institute Hong Kong .